 Accessibility has two subsections, Known Problems and Likely Problems.
 It uses the accessibility standard set in account settings to review pages.
 In the reports, each problem is listed along with a repair and the page(s) that contain that problem.

 Likely problems are issues that commonly cause accessibility issues, but need review to be confirmed.
+Each likely problem is listed in its own box, showing the Problem, Repair, and list of affected pages.

 If you have accessibility check exceptions, the excepted problems won't appear in the report.